wavemotion-dave/NINTV-DS/README.md

 Install :
 ----------
 To make this work, place NINTV-DS.NDS on your flashcart or SD card which you can launch.
-You must supply the BIOS files:
+You must supply the BIOS files - at a minimum you need the system files grom.bin and exec.bin but for maximum compatibility with all games, seek out all of these:

-* grom.bin
+* grom.bin (2K with CRC32 of 0x683a4158)
-* exec.bin
+* exec.bin (8K with CRC32 of 0xcbce86f7)
-* ivoice.bin (Optional for Intellivoice games)
+* ivoice.bin (Optional for Intellivoice games - 2K with CRC32 of 0x0de7579d)
-* ecs.bin (Optional for ECS games)
+* ecs.bin (Optional for ECS games - 24K with CRC32 of 0xea790a06)
-* wbexec.bin (Optional for full Tutorvision mode)
+* wbexec.bin (Optional for full Tutorvision mode - 16K with CRC32 of 0x7558a4cf)
-* wbgrom.bin (Optional for full Tutorvision mode)
+* wbgrom.bin (Optional for full Tutorvision mode - 2K with CRC32 of 0x82736456)

 These can go in one of four places:  same directory as your ROMS, /roms/bios (recommended) or /roms/intv/bios or /data/bios (you can change the default location using the Global Configuration once you load the emulator).

-The GROM and EXEC binaries are property of whomever currently holds the Intellivision rights and you will have to find and install them yourself.
+The BIOS binaries are property of whomever currently holds the Intellivision rights and you will have to find and install them yourself.
 Don't ask.
-If you own Intellivision Lives, you likely have both files already somewhere in your house.
+If you own Intellivision Lives, you likely have at least the grom.bin and exec.bin files already somewhere in your house.

 Features :
 ----------